jagerber48/sciform/docs/source/options.rst

 >>> print(sform(25))
 2.5 da

-A non-standard parts-per-thousand prefix, ``ppth``, can be accessed with the ``add_ppth_form`` option.
+A non-standard parts-per-thousand form, ``ppth``, can be accessed with the ``add_ppth_form`` option.

 >>> sform = Formatter(exp_mode=ExpMode.ENGINEERING,